How to Declutter Your Home

 As you go room by room, separate out items for proper disposal.
 Plastic, paper and glass can be recycled, while expired food items and worn-out clothes should be thrown out.

 Furniture, clothes and electronics that still look good can either be sold or given away.
 You can easily drop off items at Goodwill or Salvation Army locations, or even arrange for a pickup if items are too big for you to move easily.
-If you're planning to sell items, make sure you post the items for sale online soon – a pile of items sitting around waiting to be sold is still a pile of clutter in your home.
+If you're planning to sell items, make sure you post them for sale online soon – a pile of items sitting around waiting to be sold is still a pile of clutter in your home.

 Organizing isn't always fun, so you might as well give yourself a little incentive for getting a bit done.
 "Start small and give yourself a reward," Rosenthal says.
-A new bottle of wine, a piece of clothing if you purged a significant amount of your wardrobe or even a nice walk outside can give you the motivation you need to get a segment done.
+A bottle of wine, a piece of clothing if you purged a significant amount of your wardrobe or even a nice walk outside can give you the motivation you need to get a segment done.

 If the cleared kitchen cabinets have already made cooking a meal easier, you'll want to make getting dressed in the morning or doing your nightly skincare routine just as simple by decluttering your closet or bathroom.
 From there, you can take on bigger spaces like the basement or garage.